SMEFT goes dark: Dark Matter models for four-fermion operators: Model candidates and matching to 4F operators

-Fig.\ \ref{fig:OllMtch1} shows the results for the coefficient $c_{ll}$ as a function of $f=m_S/m_N=m_S/m_{\Sigma}$ for four different model variants in the limit of SM couplings going to zero, i.e. $g_{1,2}\to 0$ and all $y_{l}^{\rm SM}\to 0$.
 An interesting feature occurs in the two Majorana models.
 For Sc-I, at $f=1$ the coefficient $c_{ll}$ vanishes.
 We have traced this back to an exact cancellation among different diagrams, that is due to the Majorana nature of the fermion (note that for Sc-III the same cancellation occurs, but at a value of $f$ roughly $f\simeq 0.13$).
+We note that the same Majorana cancellation has been found in a different context in \cite{Arnan:2019uhr}.
+For a Majorana fermion, there are always two types of diagrams, one with a lepton number conserving and one with a lepton number violating fermion propagator.
+This two diagrams come with opposite signs, and lead to the observed cancellation, for some specific value of the scalar mass(es) in the diagram.
 To demonstrate that this cancellation is indeed caused by the Majorana nature of the fermion, we also show the result for the models Sc-I-D and Sc-III-D. For the Dirac models the coefficient $c_{ll}$ never vanishes, as Fig.\ \ref{fig:OllMtch1} demonstrates.

 In the limit where all SM couplings are neglected and for $f=1$, one can write the coefficient $c_{ll}$ as

 where $Y$ stands symbolically for the BSM Yukawa coupling (either type-I or type-III) and the coefficient $\tilde{c}_{ll}^X$ is given in Table \ref{tab:coefficients_leptophilic} for the different model variants.